Welcome and Inclusion

 - We always produce extra-large copies of the worship resources for worshippers who need them, typically in 30pt font.

 - There is a good sound system including a loop.

 - A number of our worshippers are unable to attend church in person.
 We are committed to continuing to webcast services to enable them to participate in worship from home.
 (This was one of the few positive things to emerge from the Covid pandemic.)

 - All are welcome at the Lord’s Table.

 - When we share Holy Communion together it is normal for there to be some people present who receive Communion where they are seated.

 - The Holy Communion elements are always gluten-free bread and non-alcoholic wine.

 |We seek to include and welcome all irrespective of mental health.

 - We recognise the invisible nature of many mental health conditions and that these conditions are more widespread and more serious than are often acknowledged.

 - We seek to provide a supportive atmosphere in which mental health issues are recognised and people will find a safe space for support.

-- We acknowledge that churches can be places where the processes of "repentance" and "forgiveness" often cause pain for those with mental health conditions by imposing a sense of guilt.
+- We acknowledge that churches can be places where the process of "repentance" and "forgiveness" often causes pain for those with mental health conditions by imposing a sense of guilt.
 We seek to use words wisely so that they may give support rather than exacerbating pain.